 The amount a portfolio manager outperforms the market is called ‘alpha.’
-There are plenty of smart people with a high alpha, but they also have high fees to match.
-Add to this that past performance- which alpha is based on- does not imply future performance, and you can figure out why portfolio managers have not performed as well as a low fee S&P500 index fund.
+There are plenty of smart people with high alpha, but they also have high fees to match.
+Add to this that past performance- which alpha is based on- does not imply future performance, and you can figure out why portfolio managers have not performed as well as a low-fee S&P500 index fund.

-One of the easiest ways to invest in a low fee S&P index fund is to use Robinhood- a user-centric investment app that lets you buy stocks, ETFs, cryptocurrencies, and even stock options without any trading fees.
+One of the easiest ways to invest in a low-fee S&P index fund is to use Robinhood- a user-centric investment app that lets you buy stocks, ETFs, cryptocurrencies, and even stock options without any trading fees.
 Competitors are panicking at Robinhood’s disruption and starting to offer free trades as well, but Robinhood still leads the pack.
-If you open an account with them through this link, they will even give you a free stock!

 Eggs in a basket all break when the basket is dropped.
 You don’t want your financial ‘eggs’ to have this risk, so you spread out your assets.
 Every investment has risks, but if you do different types of investments- they have different risks.

-There are plenty of investments with diversification built in, like we discussed in the Invest Wisely section above.
-Funds, like mutual funds, and exchange traded funds (ETF) lump several securities into a fund to lower risk versus a single security.
+There are plenty of investments with diversification built in as we discussed in the Invest Wisely section above.
+Funds, like mutual funds, and exchange-traded funds (ETF) lump several securities into a fund to lower risk versus single security.
 But even these diversified funds can be diversified.